Dorothy Helen Rayner: Career

 In 1939 she accepted a lecturing post in the Department of Geology at the University of Leeds, which owing to the exigencies of war comprised only three people.
 From then up until the 1960s she taught stratigraphy and palaeontology.
 She was promoted to Senior Lecturer in the early 1960s.
 In 1967, after the publication of The Stratigraphy of the British Isles, she was recognised as a major authority in the field and was widely consulted on matters of stratigraphical procedure.
 Rayner eventually retired from teaching in 1977, having spent her entire career at Leeds.

-Rayner was also closely associated with the Yorkshire Geological Society, serving as principal editor of the Society's Proceedings from 1958 to 1968, and as president in 1969–1970.
-Together with J. E. Hemingway, she co-edited the Society's The Geology and Mineral Resources of Yorkshire in 1974.
-She was elected an Honorary Member in 1974, and was awarded the Sorby Medal in 1977.
+Rayner was also closely associated with the Yorkshire Geological Society, serving as principal editor of the Society's Proceedings from 1958 to 1968, and as president from 1969 to 1970.
+Together with J. E. Hemingway (1906–1997), she co-edited the Society's The Geology and Mineral Resources of Yorkshire in 1974.
+She was elected an Honorary Member in 1974 and was awarded the Sorby Medal in 1977.
 Rayner also received the Clough Medal from the Edinburgh Geological Society in 1973, and the Lyell Medal from the Geological Society of London in 1975.
 She was also a member of the Geologists' Association for 66 years, from 1936 until her death.

 Following her retirement Rayner combined her love of botany with her surveying skills to create plant distribution maps of Harlow Carr Gardens, near Harrogate, for the Royal Horticultural Society.

 Rayner died on 31 December 2003, following a stroke at her home in Leeds, West Yorkshire.